HenriqueCole/Firebase-first-contact/README.md

+# Firebase database

-# Starting to configure Firebase database
+First time learning how to configure and use the Firebase database.